jqpe/junat.live/README.md

 - ### site

-  The site, built on Next.js and deployed to Oracle Cloud.
+  The site, built on Next.js and deployed to Vercel.
+Tested with unit tests and a [public Storybook](https://junat-live-storybook.vercel.app/) with automatic e2e and integration tests.

 - ### packages/digitraffic